friendswithpenalties/odin_rock_paper_scissors/README.md

 Hint: When you assign a function call to a variable, the return value of that function is assigned to the variable.
 Accessing the variable afterward will only provide the assigned value; it doesn’t recall the function.
 You need to recall the choice functions to get new choices for each round.
 Re-work your previous functions or create more helper functions if necessary.
 Specifically, you may want to change the return values to something more useful.
 If you already know about loops, you can use them.
 If not, don’t worry!
 Loops will be covered in the next lesson.

+PSEUDOCODE:

+1. Write a function that randomly returns "rock", "paper", or "scissors" called getComputerChoice.
+2. Write a function that takes the user's valid choice and returns it depending on what the user inputs called getHumanChoice.
+3. Write two variables that will keep track of each players (user and computer) score in the global scope.
+    - variables called humanScore and computerScore
+    - initialize them with the value of 0.
+4. Write a function that takes human and computer player choices as arguments, plays a single round, increments the round winner's score and logs a winner announcement.
+    - Create a function named playRound which take humanChoice and computerChoice parameters as arguments.
+    - make humanChoice parameter case-INSENSITIVE.
+    - Write code for playRound function to console.log string representing the round winner i.e. "You lose!
+Paper beats Rock!".
+    - Increment the humanScore or computerScore variable based on round winner.
+5. Write a function named playGame that calls playRound to play 5 rounds, keeps track of the scores and declares a winner at the end.
+    - Create function named playGame
+    -Move playRound function and score variables so that they are declared inside of bew playGame function.
+    - Play 5 rounds by calling playRound 5 times.
+    - Declare winner at the end.